 The Company has adopted a stock incentive plan designed to provide stock-based incentives to its officers.
 The Compensation Committee specifically approves all awards of stock options and restricted stock granted by the Company.
 The Compensation Committee may also use grants under the stock incentive plan to attract qualified individuals to work for the Company.
 The number of options to be granted to each executive officer will be based on the individual executive's performance, tenure and future potential.
-During the year ended December 31, 2004, the Company granted stock option awards to certain officers with four-year vesting schedules and approved restricted share grants to Messrs.
-Kramer and Schorr with vesting schedules of approximately five-years.
+During the year ended December 31, 2005, the Company granted stock option awards to certain officers with vesting schedules ranging from three to five years and approved restricted share grants to Messrs.
+Kramer and Schorr effective February 3, 2005 with vesting schedules of approximately five-years.